 The Montefiore Park Neighborhood Association, established in 1996, assists NYC Parks in maintaining this sloping triangle.
 The Association played an important role in advocating for the 2021 park redesign, coordinates gardening, facilitates community involvement, and organizes events.

-Bounded by Broadway, Hamilton Place, and West 138th Street, this park honors Sir Moses Haim Montefiore (1784 -1885), a distinguished nineteenth century Jewish philanthropist.
+This park was named after the neighboring Montefiore Home for the Chronically Invalid.
+The organization honors Sir Moses Haim Montefiore (1784 -1885), a 19th-century Jewish philanthropist.
 Montefiore was born into a wealthy Italian Jewish merchant family in Livorno, Italy.
-Several years later, his family immigrated to Great Britain.
-In 1812, Montefiore married Judith Cohen (bef.
-1812-bef.
-1885), making him the brother-in-law of the noted British financier Nathan Meyer Rothschild (1777-1836).
-Soon after the marriage, he became Rothschild’s stockbroker as well.
-By 1824, Montefiore had amassed a considerable personal fortune on the London stock exchange.
-He used this money to help found the Imperial Continental Gas Association (which pioneered gas lighting for homes in Britain) and the Provincial Bank of Ireland.
+By 1824, Montefiore had amassed a considerable personal fortune on the London stock exchange, which he used to help found the Imperial Continental Gas Association (which pioneered gas lighting for homes in Britain) and the Provincial Bank of Ireland.

 At age 44, Montefiore retired from business and devoted his time and resources to civic and Jewish community affairs.
 Montefiore personally financed many efforts aimed at helping Jews living in Palestine, which today is the nation of Israel.
 He acquired land there on behalf of several Jewish communities and bolstered the region’s economy, education, and health through investment.
 He was also successful at internationally advocating for the better treatment of Jews.